TCitH- and VOLEitH-based Signatures from Restricted Decoding: Abstract

 \section{Abstract}

-Threshold-Computation-in-the-Head (TCitH) and VOLE-in-the-Head (VOLEitH), two recent developments of the MPC-in-the-Head (MPCitH) paradigm, have significantly improved the performance of digital signature schemes in this framework.

-In this note, we embed the restricted decoding problem, denoted by \RSDP , within these frameworks.
-We propose a structurally simple modeling that achieves competitive signature sizes.
+Threshold-Computation-in-the-Head (TCitH) and VOLE-in-the-Head (VOLEitH), two recent developments of the MPC-in-the-Head (MPCitH) paradigm, have significantly improved the performance of digital signature schemes.
+This work embeds the restricted decoding problem within these frameworks: we propose a structurally simple modeling that achieves competitive signature sizes.
 Specifically, by instantiating the restricted decoding problem with the same hardness assumption underlying \CROSS, we reduce sizes by more than a factor of two compared to the NIST submission.
 Moreover, we observe that ternary full-weight decoding, closely related to the hardness assumption underlying \WAVE, is a restricted decoding problem.
 Using ternary full-weight decoding, we obtain signature sizes comparable to the smallest MPCitH-based candidates in the NIST competition.